Atlantic City Air National Guard Base

 Atlantic City Air National Guard Base is an Air National Guard base located at Atlantic City International Airport in New Jersey.
 The base is home to the New Jersey Air National Guard's 177th Fighter Wing, operating the F-16C Fighting Falcon.

 Role and operations

 Established in 1958 at Atlantic City International Airport, Atlantic City Air National Guard Base is home to the 177th Fighter Wing (177 FW), an Air Combat Command (ACC)-gained unit of the New Jersey Air National Guard, operating the F-16C/D Fighting Falcon.
-Since October 1998, the wing has had an active involvement in Operation Noble Eagle, Operation Southern Watch, Operation Northern Watch, Operation Enduring Freedom and Operation Iraqi Freedom.
+Since October 1998, the unit has had an active involvement in Operation Noble Eagle, Operation Southern Watch, Operation Northern Watch, Operation Enduring Freedom and Operation Iraqi Freedom.

 The 177th Fighter Wing has dual federal (USAF augmentation) and state (support to New Jersey) missions.
 It carries out Homeland Security air defense missions under the control of the Eastern Air Defense Sector, part of the North American Aerospace Defense Command for peacetime air sovereignty, air defense, and airborne counter-drug operations.